The best Memorial Day deals: 200+ sales to shop this weekend

 - PetSmart: Enjoy savings on everything from cat litter and aquariums to dog toys and crates through May 25.

-- Pier 1: Shop the sitewide sale for boho chic home decor.
+- Pier 1: Shop the sitewide Going Out of Business Sale for boho chic home decor.

 - Purple: Score up to $400 off a mattress plus sleep bundle, $200 of the Purple Hybrid Premier, $150 off the Purple Hybrid and $100 off the Purple Mattress.
 You'll also find savings on bedding and other sleep accessories.